Posted on June 6, 2020

 Posted on March 25, 2016

 Eucalyptus, commonly known as gum trees, form an integral part of the Australian identity with the bush.
 The Ghost Gum “Corymbia aparrerinja” is especially majestic and there are about 10 at Uccello Lane all many metres high

-From the children’s song Kookaburra sits in the old gum tree through to the distinctive smell of eucalypts to iconic paintings and photographs, eucalypts are an essential part of Australian culture, featuring in art, music and literature.
+From the children’s song Kookaburra sits in the old gum tree through to the distinctive smell of eucalyptus to iconic paintings and photographs, eucalyptus are an essential part of Australian culture, featuring in art, music and literature.

 We arrived at Uccello Lane in September 2012 and the garden was lush and green – overgrown but ready for work.

 As the summer approached we were mindful that the growth had to be cleared back – in case of snakes and the like.
 Also we were constantly discovering plants hidden under trees or being strangled by natives left to overtake some areas.
 Six huge skips were filled quickly as we kept going deeper and deeper into the garden.